 Let’s Choose to End Harmful Gambling – English version

-If you're worried about someone's gambling, choose to read this.
+Worried about someone's gambling?
 Don't leave it to chance.

 Choice not chance - let's choose to end harmful gambling.

-Any of these things could point to a problem:
+Any of these signs could point to an issue with your gambling:

 - Spending more time or money gambling than planned